 - 1. Parents and students must review the BVS website, www.bayvirtualschool.com to determine if they are eligible and understand the commitment necessary to successfully implement this program. - 2.
-The parents and students are required to submit the online application. - 3.
-Students enrolling in Bay District Schools for the first time school sign up for a Parent Portal - 4.
-Kindergarten students will participate in a school readiness assessment.
+The parents and students are required to submit the online application annually. - 3.
+Students enrolling in Bay District Schools for the first time must sign up for a Parent Portal account.